 Over the past year, the LRMCC has been actively monitoring projects that could affect the Loxahatchee River.
-These projects include an update on the Lainhart and Masten Dam, the development of Avenir within Palm Beach Gardens, the C-51
+These projects include the Lainhart and Masten Dam Refurbishment Projects, an assessment of implementation of the 2010 LRMCC Plan Objectives, the George MacNeil Request for Pavilion at Jonathan Dickinson State Park, and the development of a Reasonable Assurance Plan (RAP) for the Loxahatchee River.